yuhang2685/ObjectDetection-YOLOv4-TensorFlow/README.md

 ```
 ## Demo for running in cloud (Google Colab)

-### Note you have to download the file and open it with "Google Colab"
+### Note you have to download the file and open it with "Google Colab", and click "Runtime/Run all"
 [Object-Detection-With-YOLOv4-TF.ipynb](https://drive.google.com/file/d/1m5tK7C2K0YriWMSMm3T2LQDCHD2jKAJY/view?usp=sharing)

 ## Prerequisites